Deirdre Bair, author of acclaimed biographies, dies at 84

 She did just that, first meeting Beckett in 1971, two years after he had been awarded the Nobel Prize in literature.
 His first words, Ms. Bair later recalled, were, “So you are the one who is going to reveal me for the charlatan that I am.”

-At the time, she was a 36-year-old faculty member of the University of Pennsylvania who had never written a book.
+At the time, she was a 36-year-old faculty member at the University of Pennsylvania who had never written a book.
 Beckett gave her his blessing, in a backhanded way.

 “I will neither help nor hinder you,” he said.
 “My friends and family will assist you and my enemies will find you soon enough.”